cran/piecepackr/README.md

 save_piece_images(cfg)
 ```

+### pmap\_piece

 If you are comfortable using R data frames there is also `pmap_piece`
-which is a wrapper for `grid.piece` that processes data frame input.
-It
+that processes data frame input.
+It accepts an optional `trans` argument
-accepts an optional `trans` argument for a function to pre-process the
+for a function to pre-process the data frames, in particular if desiring
-data frames, in particular if desiring to draw a 3D [oblique
+to draw a 3D [oblique
 projection](https://trevorldavis.com/piecepackr/3d-projections.html) one
 can use the function `op_transform` to guess both the pieces\'
 z-coordinates and an appropriate re-ordering of the data frame given the